hawkeye4967/ghtesting/githubreadme.txt

-b1 originated change did merge to master, master at s3 these three changes were made to master after b2 branch b2 and master are out of sync now should not let me merge b2 back to master
+b1 originated change did merge to master, master at s3 these three changes were made to master after b2 branch b2 and master are out of sync now should not let me merge b2 back to master -- changed this line in b2